tc-mccarthy/dev/sandbox-vm/README.md

 `vagrant ssh`

-Another round of setup will run and then voila!
+Another round of setup will run (if it doesn't do `bash /vagrant/initial_login`) and then voila!
 You're done!

+Should take 15 - 30 minutes depending on your system resources